paulohl/Data_Analysis_R_Programming/week_3/Data-import.md

 read_excel(readxl_example("type-me.xlsx"))

-You can use the ​ [excel_sheets()](https://readxl.tidyverse.org/reference/excel_sheets.html)​ <https://readxl.tidyverse.org/reference/excel_sheets.html>function to list the names of the individual sheets.
+You can use the ​ [excel_sheets()](https://readxl.tidyverse.org/reference/excel_sheets.html)​ function to list the names of the individual sheets.

 ​excel_sheets(readxl_example("type-me.xlsx"))

 [1] "logical_coercion" "numeric_coercion" "date_coercion" "text_coercion"

-You can use the ​ [excel_sheets()](https://readxl.tidyverse.org/reference/excel_sheets.html)​ <https://readxl.tidyverse.org/reference/excel_sheets.html>function to list the names of the individual sheets.
+You can use the ​ [excel_sheets()](https://readxl.tidyverse.org/reference/excel_sheets.html)​ function to list the names of the individual sheets.

 ​excel_sheets(readxl_example("type-me.xlsx"))